ankitn1311/ds-algo-c-plus-plus/README.md

 * a.
 Three variable and swap the values accordingly
 * b.
 Two loops : first for incremting count of 3 variables and 2 for filling the array again according to counter.

+## 5. Move all negative numbers to beginning

+* a.
+Two Pointer approach.